Optical geometries: Generalised optical geometries

 The original definition of a generalised optical structure of \cite{Trautman1984,Trautman1985,Robinson1985,Robinson1986,Robinson1989,Trautman1999}, is given in terms of a $G$-structure on a four-dimensional smooth manifold $\mc{M}$ where the structure group $H$ is the stabiliser of a line distribution $K^{(1)}$ and a rank-$3$ distribution $K^{(3)}$ such that $K^{(1)} \subset K^{(3)}$, and a complex structure on each fiber of $K^{(3)}/K^{(1)}$.
 In particular, $H$ is a subgroup of $\mbf{GL}(4,\R)$, \emph{not} $\SO(1,3)$.
 Noting that the complex structure on $K^{(3)}/K^{(1)}$ can be replaced by a conformal structure, this admits a straightforward generalisation to higher dimensions.

-\begin{proposition} Let $\mc{M}$ be a smooth oriented $(n+2)$-dimensional manifold.
-Then the following statements are equivalent. \begin{enumerate} \item $\mc{M}$ is endowed with a generalised optical structure $(K,\mbf{o})$. \item $\mc{M}$ is endowed with a pair of distributions $K^{(1)}$ and $K^{(n+1)}$ of rank $1$ and $n+1$ respectively such that and its associated screen bundle $K^{(n+1)}/K^{(1)}$ is equipped with a conformal structure of Riemannian signature. \end{enumerate} \end{proposition}
+\begin{prop} Let $\mc{M}$ be a smooth oriented $(n+2)$-dimensional manifold.
+Then the following statements are equivalent. \begin{enumerate} \item $\mc{M}$ is endowed with a generalised optical structure $(K,\mbf{o})$. \item $\mc{M}$ is endowed with a pair of distributions $K^{(1)}$ and $K^{(n+1)}$ of rank $1$ and $n+1$ respectively such that and its associated screen bundle $K^{(n+1)}/K^{(1)}$ is equipped with a conformal structure of Riemannian signature. \end{enumerate} \end{prop}

 \begin{proof} Assume \eqref{item:gen_opt}.
 With reference to Definition \ref{def:gen_opt_str}, set $K^{(1)} := K$.
 The notion of orthogonal complement $K^\perp$ of $K$ does not depend on the choice of metric in $\mbf{o}$, so we can set $K^{(n+1)} := K^\perp$.
-We have that $K^{(1)} \subset K^{(n+1)}$ and it is straightforward to check that $\mbf{o}$ induces a conformal structure of Riemannian signature on $K^{(n+1)}/K^{(1)}$: indeed, let $g$ and $\wt{g}$ be two metrics in $\mbf{o}$ related by \eqref{eq:optical-metric}, then for any $v, w \in \Gamma(K^\perp)$, we have metrics
+We have that $K^{(1)} \subset K^{(n+1)}$ and it is straightforward to check that $\mbf{o}$ induces a conformal structure of Riemannian signature on $K^{(n+1)}/K^{(1)}$: indeed, let $g$ and $\wt{g}$ be two metrics in $\mbf{o}$ related by \eqref{eq:optical-metric}, then, for any $v, w \in \Gamma(K^\perp)$, we have metrics

-on $K^{(n+1)}/K^{(1)}$ that are conformally related by $\wt{h} = \e^{2 \phi} h$.
+on $K^{(n+1)}/K^{(1)}$ that are conformally related by $\wt{h} = \e^{2 \varphi} h$.

 For the converse, assume \eqref{item:gen_opt-G}.
-Choose a metric $h$ in the conformal class on the screen bundle, together with vector fields $\{e_i \}_{i=1,\ldots,n}$ such that $\{e_i + K^{(1)}\}_{i=1,\ldots,n}$ form an orthonormal frame on the screen bundle with respect to $h$, and set $h_{i j} = h(e_i , e_j)$.
-Let $\{ \kappa , \theta^i \}_{i=1,\ldots, n}$ be a set of $1$-forms that spans $\Ann(K^{(1)})$ such that $\theta^{i}(e_j) = \delta_j^i$, and extend it to a coframe $\{ \kappa , \theta^i , \lambda\}_{i=1,\ldots, n}$ on $\mc{M}$.
+Choose a metric $h$ in the conformal class on the screen bundle, together with vector fields $(e_i)_{i=1,\ldots,n}$ such that $(e_i + K^{(1)})_{i=1,\ldots,n}$ form an orthonormal frame on the screen bundle with respect to $h$, and set $h_{i j} = h(e_i , e_j)$.
+Let $(\kappa , \theta^i)_{i=1,\ldots, n}$ be a set of $1$-forms that spans $\Ann(K^{(1)})$ such that $\theta^{i}(e_j) = \delta_j^i$, and extend it to a coframe $(\kappa , \theta^i , \lambda)_{i=1,\ldots, n}$ on $\mc{M}$.
 Then

 is a Lorentzian metric on $\mc{M}$ for which $K^{(1)}$ is null.
 Now, the freedom in choosing the coframe is given by